 I decided to start the series tonight because I’m feeling the high of a lovely series of training sessions after a really shitty day.
-Well, actually it’s been a pretty miserable last few days (as you can see if you read the comments from the previous post), with today being sort of the turd on the crap-cupcake of the week, where I was feeling particularly physically cruddy, as well as emotionally flattened.
+Well, actually it’s been a pretty miserable last few days, with today being sort of the turd on the crap-cupcake of the week, where I was feeling particularly physically cruddy, as well as emotionally flattened.
 (All these scatological metaphors are not just me getting literarily lazy; they are dramatic foreshadowing!)

 Finally, tonight, I got some relief (no pun intended, really!) from the pain and exhaustion that had been holding me down all day, and I managed to pull myself out of bed and distract myself from the dramarama. . . .

 Barnum and I did some training.
 Now we both feel soooo much better!